prioritizr/prioritizrutils/cran-comments.md

 # Check results

-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 2 notes

 ## Notes

-* _Packages suggested but not available for checking:
+* _Packages suggested but not available for checking: 'gurobi',_
-  'gurobi', 'lpsymphony'_
+  _'prioritizrdata'_

-  The 'lpsymphony' package is avaiable from BioConductor, and the 'gurobi' is distributed with the Gurobi software suite.
+  The 'gurobi' R package is distributed with the Gurobi software suite.
 The package Description contains information on installing these packages.

+* _checking installed package size_
+    installed size is  8.1Mb
+    sub-directories of 1Mb or more:
+      libs   7.2Mb

+  The package makes extensive use of compiled code to reduce processing times.

 # Downstream dependencies
 This package is not present on CRAN and therefore has no packages depending on